jolting32/HGather/README.md

 If you update the prices while in game, make sure to use the **/hgather update** command to update the prices.

 ## Updates
+August 21, 2025
+- Updated the hunt tab to include the weather.
+    - This is useful for farming elementals in a zone.
+This is turned on by the weather display checkbox in the menu.

 August 12, 2025
 - Updated the item list for the tracker.
 	- Added more items to the list that were not there before.